Completing your application

 - a Belgian student covered under the Reciprocal Health Care Agreement with Australia.

 On-campus rooms cannot be guaranteed or held for Exchange or Study Abroad students.
-As rooms do fill quickly, we recommend that if you wish to live on-campus you do this as soon as you receive your Letter of Offer.
+As rooms do fill quickly, we recommend that if you wish to live on campus you do this as soon as you receive your Letter of Offer.

 Once you receive your room offer you are required to accept the offer by the due date.
 Unless alternative arrangements are in place, a deposit payment is required at this time.
-Your room offer will include check-in and arrival information.

 Once you’ve accepted your offer, returned the required documents and purchased your OSHC policy (unless you are exempt), you will be issued a confirmation of enrolment document.
 You will need this document before you can apply for a student visa.